 Finally, given the complexities of diplomatic and military engagement, non-government dialogues and convening arranged by policy institutes in India and Taiwan represent an obvious way to deepen contacts between the two countries' policy and business communities.
 These could be pure 'Track II' initiatives involving private organizations or 'Track 1.5' dialogues involving government officials from both sides.
 Although some are already underway, these kinds of engagements can be widened on critical issues such as managing disinformation and foreign interference.
 The Raisina Dialogue - India's flagship foreign policy conference co-hosted by the Ministry of External Affairs and the Observer Research Foundation - has prominently featured Taiwanese think tanks in several editions.
-Beyond universities, think tank engagement provides opportunities for facilitating policy dialogue, understanding, and discrete cooperation in a number of sectors.
-In time, these could extend to such important areas as investment and supply chain cooperation, technological development, military assessments, and public health, climate change, and international institutional reform.
+Beyond universities, think tank engagement and supply chain cooperation, technological development, military assessments, and public health, climate change, and international institutional reform.